wikasithawsh/SQL_DW_Project/Installation/SQL_server_install.md

-## Installation of SQL Server | Azure Data Studio in UBUNTY 20.04
+## Installation of SQL Server | Azure Data Studio in Ubuntu 20.04
 # SQL_DW_Project | SQL server & Azure Data Studio (SSMS is not available for Ubuntu) installation guide and steps

 ## Step 01: Install SQL server in Ubuntu 20.04